Sign in

 Ask your sales team how many under-informed leads they’ve chucked out this month.
 The problem often isn’t that your leads don’t like your offer, but that they don’t understand your offer.
 What if, rather than leaving the explaining/mopping up to sales, your marketing bridged the gap on its own?

-Many successful retailers have attributed their success to AR functionalities on their website.
+Many successful retailers have attributed their success to AR functionalities on their websites.
 Forbes said the peace of mind AR offers convinces up to 40% of consumers to pay more for a product they can experience through AR.

 There comes a time when the things we once found “futuristic” become the norm.
 The internet is the great accelerator for ideas and tools entering the mainstream—an apolitical Overton window.
 With that proliferation, costs drop significantly.
 Just as you no longer have to be a TV network to build an audience, you don’t have to double your marketing budget to start using AR/3D.